joe7575/techage/manuals/manual_ta3_EN.md

 ### TA3 Button / Switch
 The button/switch sends `on` / `off` commands to the blocks that have been configured via the numbers.
 The button/switch can be configured as a button or a switch.
 If it is configured as a button, the time between the `on` and `off` commands can be set.
+With the operating mode "on button" only an `on` and no `off` command is sent.

 The checkbox "public" can be used to set whether the button can be used by everyone (set) or only by the owner himself (not set).